The artwork could be found in the China town district of Southport.

 The Moon in Aboriginal Culture

-The moon has great significance in australian aboriginal culture.
+The moon has great significance in Australian aboriginal culture.
 There are different stories and beliefs for the many different groups across the country.
 Here’s a link to a fascinating Australian Aboriginal Astronomy website.
-Artist Luke Jerram hopes to find out more, when he travels to Australia to present the Museum of the Moon.

 The Moon and the Great Barrier Reef

-The Gold Coast is located right next to the great barrier reef which is dramatically effected by the Moon, its tidal effect and indeed moonlight.
+The Gold Coast is located close to the great barrier reef which is dramatically effected by the Moon.
 Read more about the great spawning event triggered by moonlight.